Appendix: Repressive measures in 1969 (11.17)

 HUMAN RIGHTS YEAR IN THE SOVIET UNION CONTINUES.

-The Chronicle will be appearing in 1970.
+The Chronicle will appear in 1970.